 Jenkins Family Solution Center is a mental health facility in Tarrant County.
-We work with children, adolescents, individuals, couples, and families.
+We work with adolescents, young adults, individuals, couples, and families.
 JFSC exists to provide clarity and hope through change.
 Our culture fosters wellness through a holistic approach to therapy which allows clients to experience restoration, freedom, and growth.
 Our approach to therapy and coaching is inclusive of openness, empathy, compassion, and connection.

 At JFSC we understand that in order to have a successful therapeutic or coaching experience the quality of the therapeutic/coaching relationship is imperative.
 Throughout our joining process and work together we honor each clients culture, philosophy, beliefs, values, and spirituality along with creating a safe space and environment for the client to be the expert on his/her own life.